 teacher responsible for the course.
 In order to apply for funding for your course proposal, please fill in the e-form at https://elomake.helsinki.fi/lomakkeet/114633/ and submit it by 14 February 2022, at the latest.

-The ExpREES Master's School trains experts in Russian and East European Studies by offering Master’s level courses in different fields of Humanities and Social Sciences focusing the territory of the former Soviet Union and Eastern Europe in all Finnish universities.
+The ExpREES trains experts in Russian and East European Studies by offering Master’s level courses in different fields of Humanities and Social Sciences focusing the territory of the former Soviet Union and Eastern Europe in Finnish universities of the REES network.
 The majority of the courses in the ExpREES curriculum consist of the courses offered by the member universities as part of their regular teaching.
-In addition, in the academic year 2020–2021, the Master’s School may fund courses specifically designated for the purposes of the ExpREES with up to 50 000 euros in total.
+In addition, in the academic year 2022–2023, the REES network may fund courses specifically designated for the purposes of the ExpREES with up to 50,000 euros in total.

 Target group and form and content of teaching

 The ExpREES enrolls students from all 12 member universities of the REES network.
 In order to facilitate

 the participation in the courses funded by the ExpREES for as many ExpREES students as possible,